hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 We'll begin with a high-level overview of how MD simulation works, then we will implement the necessary components step by step while using the features provided by Numba-CUDA.

-## How to create a GPU-accelerated MD simulator
+## Implementing a GPU-Accelerated Molecular Dynamics Simulator

 <!-- ### How MD simulations work -->